The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Fast El Ni no and Slow La Ni na Responses to Warming

 Temperature maxima increase before temperature minima because ENSO alters equatorial East Pacific upwelling.
-Temperatures during El Ni\~no events, when upwelling is suppressed and zonal asymmetries across the tropical Pacific are small, warm at the same rate as tropical mean near-surface water (Fig. \ref{Fig:SystemIntro}b, red lines).
-La Ni\~na events, on the other hand, enhance upwelling, so their rise in temperature is slowed by cooler subsurface water entering the mixed layer (Fig. \ref{Fig:SystemIntro}b, blue lines).
+Temperatures during El Ni\~no events, when upwelling is suppressed and zonal asymmetries across the tropical Pacific are small, warm at the same rate as tropical mean near-surface water (Extended Data Fig. \ref{Fig:ED_ElNinoVsLaNina}b, red lines).
+La Ni\~na events, on the other hand, enhance upwelling, so their rise in temperature is slowed by cooler subsurface water entering the mixed layer (Extended Data Fig. \ref{Fig:ED_ElNinoVsLaNina}b, blue lines).
 In other words, as atmospheric temperatures increase, the near-surface ocean warms before the subsurface, leading to increased El Ni\~no temperatures and temporarily enhanced ENSO variability.
-The importance of contrasting near- and subsurface behavior suggests that the rise in ENSO strength shown in Fig. \ref{Fig:IntroFigure} depends strongly on stratification \citep[consistent with previous work:][]{cai_increased_2018,cai_changing_2021}; we now study this quantitatively with an equatorial East Pacific energy budget.
+The importance of contrasting near- and subsurface behavior suggests that the rise and fall of ENSO strength shown in Fig. \ref{Fig:IntroFigure} depend strongly on stratification \citep[consistent with previous work:][]{cai_increased_2018,cai_changing_2021}; we now study this quantitatively with an equatorial East Pacific energy budget.